-Using a survey of 90 participating customers, 23 contractors, and secondary meter data, and the support of a working group, this study found that DHPs present a unique opportunity to pursue a wide variety of energy outcomes in Connecticut depending on the circumstances in which they are installed.
+Using a survey of 90 participating customers, 23 contractors, and secondary meter data, and the support of a working group1, this study found that DHPs present a unique opportunity to pursue a wide variety of energy outcomes in Connecticut depending on the circumstances in which they are installed.
 The baselines from DHPs observed in this study produced a very diverse set of energy impacts among multiple fuels, including the possibility of electric load building.
+The mix of baselines observed in this study, however, produce an average reduction in MMbtu per home.